RayZhou920/INFO7375/README.md

      ```bash
      curl http://localhost:11434/api/generate -d '{
        "model": "llama3",
-       "prompt": "Why is the sky blue?"
+       "prompt": "Why the banana is yellow?"
      }'
      ```
    - The response will be split into single words and sent back to you in many lines of JSON.